This Is What the McDonald’s Menu Looked Like the Year You Were Born

 The McD’s menu has changed so much—do you remember when the Quarter Pounder was new?!

-For roughly three-quarters of a century, McDonald’s has been serving burgers and beverages that taste the same in Alaska as they do in Alabama, but the menu has definitely changed over the years.
-(Hello, $1 $2 $3 Dollar Menu!)
+For roughly three-quarters of a century, McDonald’s has been serving burgers and beverages that taste the same in Alaska as they do in Alabama, but a lot has changed since the first McDonald’s menu made its debut in 1940 with these nine items.
 Here’s a taste:

 Did you know the first McDonald’s menu was barbecue-themed?
 Yup!
 The very first McDonald’s restaurant was opened by Dick and Mac McDonald as a car-hop on Fourteenth and E in San Bernardino, California.
 It offered a barbecue-style menu, and you can see an actual copy of that menu here!